Brissia Mayagoitia: Career

 When she was twelve years old, Brissia participated in the second season of the Mexican reality TV show for children, Código F.A.M.A.
 She placed fifth and received a silver medal.

 In 2006, Brissia participated in the Telemundo reality singing competition Quinceañera: Mamá Quiero Ser Artista in the United States.
-On the show, competed with female teenage singers from across Latin American and the US, including pre American Idol alum Allison Iraheta for the main prize of $50,000 and a recording contract.
+On the show, she competed with female teenage singers from across Latin American and the US, including pre American Idol alum Allison Iraheta for the main prize of $50,000 and a recording contract.
 Brissia finished in second place with Iraheta taking the grand prize.

 In 2007, she took part in a reality show called Buscando a Timbiriche, La Nueva Banda.
 She selected as the first member of the band.
 She sang the first song on their album, along with teammate Eduardo.
 Brissia left the band in 2009 to pursue a solo career.
-In 2011, Brissia was cast as in a lead role in the Mexican theatre production of Hairspray with friend and former La Nueva Banda bandmate, Eduardo Brito.
+In 2011, Brissia was cast in a lead role in the Mexican theatre production of Hairspray with friend and former La Nueva Banda bandmate, Eduardo Brito.
 The pair were invited to perform at festivals throughout Mexico in late 2010.
 In August 2011, Brissia was cast in an episode of the Mexican television series, Como Dice El Dicho.
 The episode aired in September 2011.
 This appearance marked her debut appearance as an actress as well as her first television appearance since Buscando a Timbiriche, La Nueva Banda.

 In 2013, Brissia posed for Playboy Mexico magazine in the January issue.
 In 2021, she appeared as a contestant on Survivor Mexico.
 The show was filmed in the Dominican Republic.
 The competition aired in Mexico and ended its run in August 2021.
 She was the fifth contestant eliminated from the show.
 She appeared as a vocalist on the reality singing competition, Quiero Cantar, which aired on TV Azteca in Mexico in 2021.
 She contracted COVID-19 during the taping of Quiero Cantar and was temporarily removed from the competition until she tested negative for the virus.